knpuniversity/doctrine-queries/knpu/joins-reduce-queries.md

 [[[ code('4d18844a05') ]]]

 But since it doesn't let us do any joins, we need to do something more custom.
-Call a new method `findAllWithFortunesJoin`.
+Call a new method `findWithFortunesJoin`.
 You know the drill: we'll go into `CategoryRepository` and then add that method.
 And at this point, this should be a really easy query.
 I'll copy the `search()` function, then simplify things in the `andWhere`: `cat.id = :id`.
 We want to keep the `leftJoin()`